kshedden/Statsmodels-MixedLM/README.md

 emails, and B[j] represents person j's propensity to receive emails.
 These random effects are crossed, meaning that any of the A[] terms can occur in combination with any of the B[] terms.
-As above, we are mainly interested in the variance parameters V_a and V_b, describing, respectively, the variation in the population of email sending and email receiving propensities.
+As above, we are mainly interested in the variance parameters v_a and v_b, describing, respectively, the variation in the population of email sending and email receiving propensities.